kalmanb/sbt-ctags/README.md

     > exit
     > cd playground
     > sbt
-    > ctagsLoad
+    > ctagsDownload

-Tip: you can run `~/publishLocal` in the main dir and `reload` in the playground to update and test
+Tip: you can run `~/publish-local` in the main dir and `reload` in the playground to update and test

+## Road Map
+Currently working on making `ctagAdd` not dependant on `ctagLoad` to make adding faster and easier.

 # License